• Skip to primary navigation

 How do you store/keep it?

 Once cooled and the glaze has set, wrap in cling film and keep for 3-5 days at room temperature.
 The bread will gradually get more moist the longer it sits.
-If you live in a warmer climate, I would recommend storing the loaf wrapped up in the fridge.
+If you live in a warmer climate, we would recommend storing the loaf wrapped up in the fridge.ย

 Can I freeze it?

 You could store leftover slices in the freezer.
 Wrap them up well in cling film and store in a freezer bag for up to 3 months.
-I would recommend freezing without the glaze.
+We would recommend freezing without the glaze.

-• Maple Pecan Banana Bread with Maple Cream Cheese Frosting
+Banana Pecan Bread with Maple Cream Cheese Frosting

 Pumpkin gingerbread side on with brown butter caramel glaze drizzling down the sides on a chopping board with parchment paper.